 ST: She’s the first person I ever cooked with and it was just simple stuff like scrambled eggs.
 There was a little poultry and dairy market that we went to together when I was a kid.
 I’ll never forget it.
 I’m starting an apron line called Sam & Beatrice in honor of her.
 My mom is also a wonderful cook.
 She likes to cook Asian food and I like to fall back on those influences.
 My grandmother cooks more simply.
 I use Tamari sauce (a typically gluten-free substitute for soy sauce) in my southern food.
-This sauce usually has nothing to with southern food; but it has something to do with it now.
-It’s not only better for diabetics, but it’s better for everyone as it has less sodium.
-It’s not just about counting carbs when you’re a diabetic, you’re all in.
+This sauce usually has nothing to do with southern food; but it has something to do with it now.
+It’s not only better for people with diabetes, but it’s better for everyone as it has less sodium.
+It’s not just about counting carbs when you’re a person with diabetes, you’re all in.
 You have to consider everything.
 Too much sodium can lead to heart complications.

 BT1: Do you have a favorite garnish?

 ST: I like to finish with chili vinegar.

 BT1: Why chili vinegar?

 ST: The same reason you add lemon.
 It elevates and brightens a dish.
 It’s acid, salt and a little heat.
 It can really wake up any meal.

 BT1: You have this awesome lemon ricotta pancake recipe.
 Why does lemon and ricotta work in pancakes?